BgeeDB/bgee-unil/docs/Table.md

         key: 'taxonName',
         text: 'Taxon Name',
         // `hide` key will hide the columns when the table will have a width inferior at the size configure (`hide` value)
-        hide: MEDIA_QUERIES_SIZE[MEDIA_QUERY.TABLET] // these are constant use to easily maintain the code },
+        hide: MEDIA_QUERIES_SIZE[MEDIA_QUERY.TABLET] // these are constants used to easily maintain the code },
     ];
 ````